fluent/fluentd-docker-image/HOWTOBUILD.md

 #### Note

-These example run `apk add`/`apt-get install` to be able to install Fluentd plugins which require native extensions (they are removed immediately after plugin installation).
+These example run `apt-get install` to be able to install Fluentd plugins which require native extensions (they are removed immediately after plugin installation).
 If you're sure that plugins don't include native extensions, you can omit it